-- 4. Help the patient/client exercise their rights by (as a minimum) referring them to the staff person in the hospital or health facility who provides assistance, or advise the patient/client to contact a lawyer; and - 5.
-Provide this information in a very helpful and sensitive manner that is approachable, neutral and non-judgemental.
+- 4. Help the patient/client exercise their rights by (as a minimum) referring the patient/client to the staff person in the hospital or health facility who can provide assistance or by advising the patient/client to contact a lawyer; and - 5.
+Provide this information in a very helpful and sensitive manner that is non-condescending, non-judgmental and non-confrontational.

 The situation and circumstance must be properly communicated to the patient/client.
-Using an interpreter or communication aid may be necessary, depending on the individual patient/client needs.
+Using an interpreter or communication aid may be necessary, depending on the individual patient/ client needs.